Bake Play Smile

 RECIPE NOTES & TIPS:

-• Store slice in an airtight container at room temperature for up to 5 days.
+• Store in an airtight container at room temp for up to 5 days, although refrigerate in warm weather to keep layers firm.

-• Freeze by wrapping well, placing in an airtight container and freeze for up to 3 months.
+• Freeze slices (wrapped well) for up to 3 months.

 Nutrition